 Ireland distinguishes between losses arising from trading income and losses arising from non-trading income.
 Trading losses are computed in the same manner as trading profits.
-Trading losses may be offset against non-trading profits, but the losses are adjusted on a 'value basis' so that they do not reduce the non-trading income more than they would have reduced trading income.
+Trading losses may be offset against non-trading profits, but are adjusted on a "value basis" so that they do not reduce the non-trading income more than they would have reduced the trading income.

-Broadly, trading losses can (in the following order) be:
+Broadly, the following actions apply to trading losses, in the following order:

-- set off against other profits of the company (before charges) in the same accounting period; - set off against profits (before charges) of the previous accounting period of corresponding length, if the company carried on the trade in that period; - trading losses of one Irish company (or of an Irish branch of an EU company) can be set off against the profits of an Irish resident company or Irish branch of an EU company in the same corporate group as the company which has excess trading losses; and - carried forward on an indefinite basis and set off against future profits derived from the same trade.
+- trading losses can be set off against other profits of the company (before charges) in the same accounting period; - trading losses can be set off against profits (before charges) of the previous accounting period of corresponding length, if the company carried on the trade in that period; - trading losses of one Irish company (or of an Irish branch of an EU company) can be set off against the profits of an Irish resident company or Irish branch of an EU company in the same corporate group as the company which has excess trading losses; and - trading losses can be carried forward on an indefinite basis and set off against future profits derived from the same trade.